SERVICE AREA

 Why John Long

-The team's practice is built around seller representation.
+The practice is built around seller representation.
 John Long also works with buyers through referrals, repeat clients, and sellers transitioning to their next home.
 John Long has completed nearly 200 transactions across Rhode Island and southeastern Massachusetts since 2013, earning over 100 five-star reviews.

-Every listing benefits from the team's systems-driven approach: data-informed pricing, professional presentation, and a first-principles strategy built around each property's unique position in the market.
+Every listing benefits from a systems-driven approach: data-informed pricing, professional presentation, and a first-principles strategy built around each property's unique position in the market.

-SCHEDULE A CONSULTATIONKnow the Area
+Know the Area

 SCHOOLS